vippsas/vipps-psp-api/vipps-psp-api.md

 #### Token Requestor Ids

-For Visa/Mastercard, the Token Requestor ID (TRID) is an eleven digit number.
+For Visa/Mastercard, the Token Requestor ID (TRID) is an eleven-digit number.
 It is added by the scheme in the processing of the payments.

 #### 3DSecure and Network tokens